kyma-project/rafter/docs/development-guide.md

 >**NOTE:** Install [Go](https://golang.org) and [Docker](https://www.docker.com/) before you run integration tests.

-You can run the integration tests for Rafter with the same command both locally and on a cluster.
+You can run the integration tests for Rafter with the same command both locally and against a cluster.
 To perform integration tests, copy the [`test-infra`](https://github.com/kyma-project/test-infra) repository under your `$GOPATH` workspace as `${GOPATH}/src/github.com/kyma-project/test-infra/` and run this command from the root of the `rafter` repository:

 ```bash
 make integration-test